MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 With flows, this scenario is easier to build, as demonstrated in the walkthrough later that covers some of the Power Automate capabilities.
 These capabilities include:

 - Creating a cloud flow that runs on demand.
-- Getting a list of records that are related to a Dataverse table.
+- Getting a list of rows that are related to a Dataverse table.
-- Looping over a list of records.
+- Looping over a list of rows.
 - Sending approval requests.

 To allow the sales person to trigger the approval request on demand: